Table of Contents[Hide][Show]

 “It would take us 22 hours to drive back to New York,” my 13-year-old son reports while lounging belly-up on his queen size bed.

-We’re in Texas, 30 miles north of Dallas at the, Omni Frisco Hotel having minutes earlier dropped our bags on the floor and plopped on our beds after a 4-hour flight and 25-minute ride from DFW International Airport.
+We’re in Texas, 30 miles north of Dallas in a high, quiet room at the Omni Frisco Hotel, having minutes earlier dropped our bags on the floor and plopped on our beds after a 4-hour flight and 25-minute ride from DFW International Airport.

 The city of Frisco is considered part of the Dallas-Fort Worth metroplex, which includes 11 counties that tend to run into each other.
 A travel tip shared with us soon after arrival is that if you’re ever confused about your location, just look up; whatever water tower you see, that’s where you are.